 Yet that did not hold since early March began on weakness that carried below the interim 106.00 area and once again below the 105.00-104.50 range (39-month trading low with major tests in March 2018, January 2018 and August 2019.)
 On recent form it had been previously churning below 105.00-104.50 as recently as January prior to pushing aggressively back above both 106.00 and 108.00 into early March.
 That it was above both 106.00 and even 108.00 despite US DOLLAR strength is in line with the strength of other DEVELOPED CURRENCIES, and is thereby another 'risk-on' indication.

 The bid leaving the other 'haven' currency reinforced the previous secular US DOLLAR weakness on the violation of higher USD/JPY resistance into 110.00 being temporarily violated into early April prior to weakening back down to hold a test of the 108.00 area.
-Yet that lack of any 'haven' bid is once again reflected in USD/JPY stabilizing not much worse than the 110.00 area, which it is now squeezing back above.
-That still runs counter to any shift to a 'risk-off' psychology on the lack of a 'haven' bid in the other haven currency.
+Yet that lack of any 'haven' bid is once again reflected in USD/JPY stabilizing not much worse than the 110.00 area, which is now more critical on its recent slippage.